atreichel/adobe-analytics2/README.md

 # Installation
 1. Clone this repository
 2. Create an Adobe [service account](https://console.adobe.io/home) with Developer or Admin rights
-3. Create a private key
+3. Create a private key (a sample key can be found in `credentials`)
 4. Add your account credentials and paths to `credentials/config`
 5. `cd` into the repository folder
 6. Run `pip install -e .`